-Social Media: “Forms of electronic communication (such as websites for social networking and microblogging) through which users create online communities to share information, ideas, personalized messages, and other content (such as videos)”.
+Social Media is defined as “forms of electronic communication (such as websites for social networking and microblogging) through which users create online communities to share information, ideas, personalized messages, and other content (such as videos)."

 Here are some statistics, risks and rewards of using social media to screen job applicants: